Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 - Both the table and the chart can be copied to new worksheets to create multiple Gantt charts

 A Gantt chart is an extremely popular and powerful Project Management tool that allows you to visually display the progress of a project in Excel.
 Each task within a project is also tracked and its progress charted.
-In today’s hub:
+In today’s article:

 - We created two tables, the first contained the projects current status and the second created to build the chart itself